Hikers Say the Columbia River Gorge is Burning Because Teenage Boys Were Tossing Firecrackers Off a Cliff

 "We heard a loud bang that we thought was a shotgun blast," he says.
 "It later turned out to be a firecracker.
 I saw a bunch of smoke coming out of this brushy, woodsy area.
 We got out of there just before it was too late."

 At the fish hatchery, Marnell filmed sheriff's deputies detaining two teenagers on the curb, along with the minivan they were riding away in.
+(He started filming around 4:40 pm.)
 "It looks like at some point their parents showed up," Marnell says.
 "But it didn't look like [police] were going to make an arrest."

 Leighton, a friend of Marnell's who declined to give his last name, says he saw the forest below the trail go up in flames shortly after the fireworks sounded.